cloudcosmonaut/Browser/README.md

 ### Build

-Clone the source-code wuth SSH (do not forget `--recurse-submodules`):
+Clone the source-code with SSH (do not forget `--recurse-submodules`):

 ```sh
 git clone --recurse-submodules -j5 git@gitlab.melroy.org:libreweb/browser.git
 ```

-Start the build, which is using Cmake and Ninja build system, using the wrapper script:
+Start the build, which is using CMake and Ninja build system, using the wrapper script:

 ```sh
 ./scripts/build.sh